lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 To make a service start at boot, just enable it with systemctl (like you start it, but enable).

+Ops, I made a fresh arch linux install, with full GNOME DE.
+Now I really want to understand if and how I can change the compositor of GNOME.
+GNOME is on wayland.
+Does it make sense to say so?
+Wayland is a display server protocol.
+Any display server using the Wayland protocol is called compositor.
+So the right sentence is: the GNOME desktop environment includes a compositor using the Wayland protocol.
+What is this compositor?
+It is Mutter.
+Can I replace it with Hyprland?
+Does not seem easy.
+I read on GNOME page that they use hardware accelaration to make mutter run smooth.
+I am afraid the compositor is a bit at the hearth of the desktop environment, thus changing it is quite challenging.
+But let us see what we can do.
+The point is that I would like a dynamic compositor instead of a stacking one like Mutter.

 ### Bluetooth

 ### Notifications Manager